hishtadlut/minimal-social-network/readme.md

 # Minimal Social Network Project

 ## Project Description
 This project is a minimal social network application similar to Facebook, focusing on essential features.
-It provides basic functionality for user management, connections between users, content sharing, and user interactions.
-The application is built using a FastAPI backend and a React frontend, with Docker for easy deployment and development.
-Key features include user authentication, post creation and viewing, and a responsive design for both mobile and desktop use.
+It was rapidly developed in just one night using Claude Engineer, an AI-powered development tool, demonstrating the power of AI-assisted coding.
+The application provides basic functionality for user management, connections between users, content sharing, and user interactions.
+It is built using a FastAPI backend and a React frontend, with Docker for easy deployment and development.

+## Development Highlights
+- Developed in just one night with the assistance of Claude Engineer
+- Cost-effective development process (approximately $50 in resources)
+- Rapid implementation of core features
+- AI-assisted code writing, problem-solving, and documentation

+## Features Checklist

+### Implemented Features
+- [x] User registration and authentication
+- [x] Create and view posts
+- [x] Basic user profiles
+- [x] Real-time chat functionality
+- [x] User search
+- [x] Responsive design for mobile and desktop
+- [x] Docker containerization

+### Planned Features
+- [ ] Advanced post engine
+- [ ] User groups
+- [ ] Image upload for posts and profiles
+- [ ] Friend/connection management
+- [ ] Notifications system
+- [ ] Advanced privacy settings

 ## Prerequisites
 - Docker